Scotiabank Financial Analyst Salary in Greater Toronto Area | CA$76.6K-CA$88.5K+ | Levels.fyi

 The median Financial Analyst compensation in Greater Toronto Area package at Scotiabank totals CA$88.5K per year.
-View the base salary, stock, and bonus breakdowns for Scotiabank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scotiabank's total compensation packages.
 Last updated: 10/2/2025

 Company